 Be prepared to meet your character.
 Hugging them or asking for an autograph is fine, but ordinary.

 These are some of the things you could do to elevate your character interaction from ho-hum to magical, faster than you can say lickety-split.

 - Bring something unusual.
-When I asked Donald Duck and Goofy to autograph my tote bag, I got to spend extra time with each of them.
+If you ask them to autograph something interesting, you may get to spend extra time with them.

 - Get a free button from City Hall with your child's name on it and face characters may call them by it.
-Younger kids will think... that’s magical.
+Younger kids think that’s magical.

 - Take something to give the character.
-I hear that the princesses love chocolate roses.
+Some people say that the princesses love chocolate roses.